FedericoTorres233/crypto-to-peso-arg/README.md

 # Crypto to Argentine peso 🪙

-A web created to convert Argentine pesos into cryptocurrencies.
+A web created to convert cryptocurrencies into argentine pesos.

 ---